 Parameter Description quality.
-TIP Set this to Millions of Colors+ if you want to export a video with transparency.
 Quality Lets you choose a quality setting for the video compression.
 A higher quality setting will increase the size of the movie file, but will look better.
 A lower quality setting will reduce the size of the movie file, but will cause blurriness and compression artifacts to appear in the picture.
-Scan Mode / Interlaced Allows you to choose between the following scan modes: • Interlaced: Frames are encoded starting with their odd-numbered scanlines, then their even-numbered scanlines. • Progressive: Frames are encoded whole, from the highest scanline to the lowest scanline.
+Scan Mode / Interlaced Allows you to choose between the following scan modes: Interlaced: Frames are encoded starting with their odd-numbered scanlines, then their even-numbered scanlines.
+Progressive: Frames are encoded whole, from the highest scanline to the lowest scanline.
 NOTE Some codecs will display a drop-down allowing you to select Interlaced or Progressive, while others will simply have an Interlaced checkbox.
-Aspect Ratio Allows you to select one of the following aspect ratios: • 4:3: For output on standard definition displays. • 16:9: For output to widescreen displays.
+Aspect Ratio Allows you to select one of the following aspect ratios: 4:3: For output on standard definition displays.
+16:9: For output to widescreen displays.
 Filter When exporting with the PNG compression type, this determines the algorithm with which each pixel is encoded relative to other pixels.
 Leaving this option to Best will export in the most space-efficient filter, without compromising picture quality.
 Picking a filter may increase rendering speed a bit, at the expense of some disk space.
 Data Rate Automatic Lets the encoder use the optimal bit rate for your compression settings.
 Restrict To Allows you to specify the encoding bit rate.